 The single most popular activity for visitors in the country, boat cruises and tours are an unrivalled way to experience our scenic islands.

 There’s a large number of businesses offering excursions in the Turks and Caicos across a wide variety of vessels, from tranquil sailing catamarans, to luxurious yachts.

 Boat excursion destinations, sights and activities vary greatly.
-Tours often bring a little of everything, including snorkelling, stops on secluded beaches, a beach BBQ, and visits to iguana and stingray sanctuaries.
+Tours often bring a little of everything, including snorkelling, stops on some of the best beaches in the world, a beach BBQ, and visits to iguana and stingray sanctuaries.

 As to be expected for a tropical island destination, snorkelling is a key activity.
 Excellent reefs and vibrant coral can be found by boat throughout the country.